-Tax-equity financing broadly encompasses investment structures in which a passive equity investor looks to achieve a target internal rate of return based primarily on US federal income tax benefits that are expected to be available to it with respect to an investment in a particular asset.
-Tax-equity investors are typically profitable, tax-paying entities such as banks, insurance companies, certain utilities and general corporate entities.
-As discussed in greater detail below, tax-equity investors generally invest alongside a developer who cannot make efficient use of the tax benefits associated with the underlying asset.
+Tax-equity financing broadly encompasses investment structures in which a passive equity investor looks to achieve a target internal rate of return based primarily on US federal income tax benefits derived from an investment in a particular asset.
+Tax-equity investors are typically profitable tax-paying entities such as banks, insurance companies, certain utilities and general corporate entities.
+As discussed in further detail below, tax-equity investors generally invest alongside a developer who cannot make efficient use of the tax benefits associated with the underlying asset.
 Tax-equity financing structures are driven by tax laws that are unique to the United States; accordingly, this chapter focuses specifically on the US project finance market.

-The credit amount varies depending on the technology and the year in which the project begins construction.
-Under the current framework, solar projects that began construction by the end of 2019 qualify for a 30 per cent investment tax credit.
-The credit phases down to 26 per cent for projects beginning construction in 2020 and 22 per cent for projects beginning construction in 2021.
-Projects meeting these deadlines must be placed in service by the end of 2023 to qualify for a credit above 10 per cent.3 The credit drops to a permanent 10 per cent level for solar projects that begin construction in 2022 or later.
+The credit amount varies depending on the technology and the year in which the project begins construction.3 Under the current framework, only solar projects that began construction in 2019 or earlier qualify for a 30 per cent investment tax credit.
+Projects that began construction by the end of 2020, and solar projects that begin construction in 2021 or 2022, qualify for a 26 per cent investment tax credit.
+The credit phases down to 22 per cent for projects beginning construction in 2023.
+Projects meeting these deadlines must be placed in service by the end of 2025 to qualify for a credit above 10 per cent.4 The credit drops to a permanent 10 per cent level for solar projects that begin construction in 2024 or later.

-The credit for fuel cells, small wind energy and fibre optic solar is subject to a similar phase-down schedule as solar, but the credit expires if construction does not begin until 2022 or later, or if the project fails to be placed in service before 2024.4 Combined heat and power, geothermal heat pump and microturbine projects qualify for a 10 per cent credit as long as construction begins before 2022.
-Geothermal projects benefit from a permanent 10 per cent credit.5
+The tax credit for offshore wind is 30 per cent of the cost for projects that begin construction before 2026.5 The tax credit for fuel cells, small wind energy and fibre optic solar is subject to a similar phase-down schedule as solar, but the credit expires if construction does not begin until 2024 or later, or if the project fails to be placed in service before 2026.6 Combined heat and power, geothermal heat pump and microturbine projects qualify for a 10 per cent credit as long as construction begins before 2024.7 Geothermal projects benefit from a permanent 10 per cent credit.8

 The value of production tax credits similarly varies depending on the asset class and year in which construction begins.
-For wind projects, the full value of the credit is available if construction started before 2017.
-The credit phases down by 20 per cent for each year thereafter through 2019, bottoming out at 40 per cent.
-The value of the credit then increases for projects that begin construction in 2020, but then abruptly expires for projects that do not begin construction before the end of 2020.7 The production tax credit is only available for the other eligible technologies if construction begins before 2021.8
+For wind projects, the credit bottomed out at 40 per cent for projects that started construction in 2019, increased for projects that began or will begin construction in 2020 or 2021, and will abruptly expire for projects that do not begin construction before the end of 2021.10 The production tax credit is available for other eligible technologies without any phasedown if construction begins before the end of 2021.11

-Apart from tax credits, most of the equipment used in renewables projects qualifies for depreciation over an accelerated five-year period.9 Depreciation is an annual tax deduction for the wear and tear associated with equipment used in a trade or business.
-Certain renewable energy assets may alternatively qualify for immediate (i.e., 100 per cent) depreciation in the year in which the equipment is placed in service.10
+Apart from tax credits, most of the equipment used in renewables projects qualifies for depreciation over an accelerated five-year period.12 Depreciation is an annual tax deduction for the wear and tear associated with equipment used in a trade or business.
+Certain renewable energy assets may alternatively qualify for immediate (i.e., 100 per cent) depreciation in the year in which the equipment is placed in service.13

 i Partnership flip

-Partnership flips are the most common structure in the US renewables market.
+Partnership flips are the most common structure in the US renewables market, and are the only type of tax equity financing available for projects that qualify for the production tax credit.
 In a typical deal, the developer either contributes a project or sells it to a partnership formed between it and the tax-equity investor, to which the tax-equity investor contributes cash.
 The tax-equity investor is typically allocated 99 per cent of the tax benefits and some portion of the cash (usually around 30 per cent or less, depending on the project) until the tax-equity investor reaches a target yield or a fixed date passes.
 The fixed date will be no earlier than five years after the project is put in service.
-Once tax equity reaches the applicable benchmark, its share of tax items will decrease (usually down to 5 per cent), along with its share of cash.
+Once tax equity reaches the applicable benchmark, its share of tax items will decrease (usually down to 5 per cent) along with its share of cash.
 The developer will get the bulk of the cash and tax items for the remaining life of the partnership.

 The basis used to calculate the investment tax credit is the partnership's cost to acquire or produce the project.
-If the partnership purchases the project from a developer, its credit-eligible basis will generally be the allocable credit percentage multiplied by the purchase price, subject to adjustment to remove items such as transmission equipment and intangibles that are not eligible for the credit.
+If the partnership purchases the project from a developer, its credit-eligible basis will generally be the purchase price, subject to adjustment to remove items such as transmission equipment and intangibles that are not eligible for the credit.
 If the project is contributed to a partnership by the developer, rather than sold, the basis is the contributor's cost.
+Once the credit-eligible basis is determined, the energy credit is computed by multiplying the basis by the applicable energy percentage (e.g., 30 per cent for solar projects that began construction in 2019).
 The depreciable basis of the project is reduced by half of the investment tax credits claimed by the project's owner.
 Production tax credits do not require a basis reduction.

-Partnership flip structures are largely dictated by Internal Revenue Service (IRS) safe harbour rules for wind projects.12 If all of the rules are followed, the IRS will respect the partnership's allocation of tax credits.
-The IRS has technically adopted the position that the safe harbour rules only apply to wind projects, but the renewables industry largely applies the rules across technologies in the absence of any other technology-specific guidance.13
+Partnership flip structures generally follow Internal Revenue Service (IRS) safe harbour rules for wind projects.15 If all of the rules are followed, the IRS will respect the partnership's allocation of tax credits.
+The IRS has technically adopted the position that the safe harbour rules only apply to wind projects, but the renewables industry largely applies the rules across technologies in the absence of any other technology-specific guidance.16